 In the Sermon on the Mount, Jesus said, “No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money” (Matthew 6:24).
 This verse comes at the end of a passage in which Jesus tells us to “lay up treasures in heaven” (v.
 19).
 Here, Jesus likens a “love of money” to idolatry.
 He refers to money as a “master” we serve at the expense of serving God.
 We are commanded by God to have “no other gods” before the only true and living God (Exodus 20:3; the first commandment).
 Anything that takes first place in our lives other than our Creator God is an idol and makes us guilty of breaking the first commandment.

-After this encounter, Jesus turns to his disciples and says, “Truly, I say to you, only with difficulty will a rich person enter the kingdom of heaven.
-Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God” (Matthew 19:23-24).
-This is a hard saying, especially for 21st century people living in North America.
-Jesus is saying that wealth is one if the biggest obstacles to coming to faith in Christ.
-The reason is obvious: Wealth becomes a slave master in our lives and drives us to do all sorts of things that drive us farther and farther away from God.
-The good news is that what is impossible for man, entering into the Kingdom of God, is possible for God (Matthew 19:26).
+After this encounter, Jesus turns to His disciples and says, “Truly, I say to you, only with difficulty will a rich person enter the kingdom of heaven.
+Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God” (Matthew 19:23–24).
+This is a hard saying, especially for 21st-century people living in North America.
+Jesus is saying that wealth is one of the biggest obstacles to coming to faith in Christ.
+The reason is obvious: wealth becomes a slave master in our lives and drives us to do all sorts of things that drive us further and further away from God.
+The good news is that what is impossible for man, entering into the Kingdom of God, is possible with God (Matthew 19:26).